Framework

 WebShell powered sites work as well on mobile and touch devices as they do on traditional desktop computers.
 Visitors will just perceive a fast and professional website with a consistent look across the various display sizes, device types and major browser families.
 This is especially important as more than two-thirds of all website visits are now done using mobile devices, such as tablets and smartphones.
 Search engines such as Google and Bing now prioritise mobile-friendly sites in their search-result lists and visitors are now much less prepared to spend their time panning and zooming around fixed-width desktop websites that don't provide a good mobile experience.

 It is worth noting that a poor user experience is the biggest single factor in making visitors leave a website early.
-WebShell gives you the opportunity to make the most of your website content - and at zero cost when part of a web presence or design package.
+WebShell gives you the opportunity to make the most of your website content - and at zero cost when part of one of our web presence or design packages.

-In the spirit of 'eating your own dog food' (using your own product), this site was built using WebShell, including 'dark-mode' for mobile devices.
+In the spirit of 'eating your own dog food' (using your own product), this site was built using WebShell, including 'dark-mode' for mobile devices or low-light situations.

 Next Steps